zvakanaka/smart-light-wifi-setup/README.md

 8) Use phone to connect to portal's WiFi (temporary WiFi access point that starts if setup hasn't run/WiFi can't connect)
 9) Enter MQTT credentials into portal
 10) Save and reboot

+## Reset All Settings
+Hold pin 16 (D0 on the D1 Mini Lite) to clear WiFi credentials and ALL settings (MQTT and servo max/min).

 Problem?
 [File an issue](https://github.com/zvakanaka/smart-light-wifi-setup/issues/new)